Lawsuits, lockouts and strike threats: Fights to reopen classrooms reach a head in several school districts

 New York City is reopening its schools for working families.
 But many students of color are staying home.

-In Chicago, the nation’s third-largest school system and and union have been battling over a reopening plan for months.
+In Chicago, the nation’s third-largest school system and the union have been battling over a reopening plan for months.
 Mayor Lori Lightfoot announced Sunday that the city and the union had come to a “tentative agreement" that would have teachers return to school buildings beginning Thursday.
 The plan also includes measures to expedite vaccines for school workers and strict metrics on when schools or classrooms would close.
 But union officials are set to decide Monday whether to allow rank-and-file teachers to vote on the agreement — or whether to reject it, a move that could lead to further delays, more lockouts and would raise the potential for a strike.

 Lightfoot said during a news conference Sunday that she was pressing ahead with a plan to call teachers back to classrooms Thursday.